cabforum/smime/SBR.md

    i. implemented a procedure for verifying the accuracy of all of the information contained in the Certificate (with the exception of the subject:organizationalUnitName attribute);
    ii. followed the procedure when issuing the Certificate; and iii. accurately described the procedure in the CA's CP and/or CPS;
-4. **No Misleading Information**: TBD
-5. **Identity of Applicant**: That, if the Certificate contains Subject Identity Information, the CA:
+4. **Identity of Applicant**: That, if the Certificate contains Subject Identity Information, the CA:
    i. implemented a procedure to verify the identity of the Applicant in accordance with [Section 3.2](#32-initial-identity-validation) and [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields);
    ii. followed the procedure when issuing the Certificate; and iii. accurately described the procedure in the CA's CP and/or CPS;
-6. **Subscriber Agreement**: That, if the CA and Subscriber are not Affiliated, the Subscriber and CA are parties to a legally valid and enforceable Subscriber Agreement that satisfies these Requirements, or, if the CA and Subscriber are the same entity or are Affiliated, the Applicant Representative acknowledged the Terms of Use;
+5. **Subscriber Agreement**: That, if the CA and Subscriber are not Affiliated, the Subscriber and CA are parties to a legally valid and enforceable Subscriber Agreement that satisfies these Requirements, or, if the CA and Subscriber are the same entity or are Affiliated, the Applicant Representative acknowledged the Terms of Use;
-7. **Status**: That the CA maintains a 24 x 7 publicly-accessible Repository with current information regarding the status (Valid or Revoked) of all unexpired Certificates; and
+6. **Status**: That the CA maintains a 24 x 7 publicly-accessible Repository with current information regarding the status (Valid or Revoked) of all unexpired Certificates; and
-8. **Revocation**: That the CA will revoke the Certificate for any of the reasons specified in these Requirements.
+7. **Revocation**: That the CA will revoke the Certificate for any of the reasons specified in these Requirements.

 The Root CA SHALL be responsible for the performance and warranties, compliance with these Requirements, and for all liabilities and indemnification obligations of the Subordinate CA under these Requirements, as if the Root CA were the Subordinate CA issuing the Certificates